 Solution 1: Update Tesseract

-A first simple solution is to upgrade Tesseract to version > 4.1 because the missing function has been added again in version 4.1 (see this comment).
-The only problem is that currently (March 2020) you have to install the version 4.1 manually (building from source or adding some PPA) because the Ubuntu 18.04 package sources only supports version 4.0.0-beta.1.
+The first simple solution is to upgrade Tesseract to version > 4.1 because the missing function has been added again in version 4.1 (see this comment).
+The only problem is that currently (March 2020) you have to install version 4.1 manually (building from source or adding some PPA) because the Ubuntu 18.04 package sources only support version 4.0.0-beta.1.

 Solution 2: Use an old Tesseract version (Legacy mode)